 What is Priority Assistance®?

-Priority Assistance® is a free service designed to help customers who have (or are living with someone who has) a diagnosed life-threatening medical condition, and whose life may be at risk without access to a fully operational phone service.
+Priority Assistance is a service available to eligible customers who have their fixed home service with Telstra.
+This service is available to customers who have (or is a person living with someone who has), a diagnosed life threatening medical condition, and whose life may be at risk if they don’t have access to a working phone line service.

 Who is eligible?

-Any Telstra customer with (or living with someone who has) a diagnosed life-threatening condition is eligible for Priority Assistance®.
-For example:
+Any Telstra customer who’s been diagnosed with a life-threatening condition, or who is living with someone who has, is eligible for Priority Assistance.
+For example, Priority Customers may be:

-- patients at high risk of respiratory emergencies
+- people at high risk of respiratory emergencies

-- patients at risk of life-threatening hypoglycaemia or epilepsy
+- people at risk of life-threatening hypoglycaemia or epilepsy

-- patients at high risk of obstetric and neonatal emergencies
+- people at high risk of obstetric and neonatal emergencies

-- patients at high risk of cardiovascular emergencies
+- technology-dependent people who are at high risk

-- dependent patients who live alone, without support or in remote locations.
+- dependent people who live alone, without support or in remote locations.